felangel/bloc/CONTRIBUTING.md

 # navigate to http://localhost:8080
 ```

-To make your PRs more readable, you can provide this checkbox list to your PR's description.
-Additionally, people who wants to join translating docs into your language can easily see what's already done.
+To make PRs more readable, please provide this checklist to the PR description so other contributors can easily see what's already done.

 ```text
 * [ ] README